-And somehow there’s always drama in December.
+And somehow there was always drama in December.
 Relationship issues.
 Family feuds.
 You name it.

-But for the past two years, I’ve been taking a very different approach.
+But since 2015, when I started living a calmer and more mindful life, I’ve been taking a very different approach.
 When most people are partying and focused on closing the year, I retreat.
 I’m focused on planning the upcoming year.

 Always be present.

-While I’m looking forward to 2017, I’m also fully present and focused on enjoying life.
+While I’m looking forward to a new year now, I’m also fully present and focused on enjoying life.
 I must say, it took me years to work myself in a position to do that.

 Because we always have to stay practical.
-You still have to pay your bills, and you still have to take care of others.
+We still have to pay our bills, and still have to take care of others.
 I never walk away from my responsibilities.